TylerCorkill/login_app/README.md

 * A limited command line, mostly used to check functionality of program additions.
 Current abilities are as follows:
   * User logout (obviously)
   * Start/Stop programs (only Minecraft at the moment)
+  * Enter system commands (terminal/command prompt etc.) from inside the program
   * Admin-only commands, as follows:
-  * Enter system commands (terminal/command prompt etc.) from inside the program
   * Wipe the account library (deletes default admin too, so still a work in progress)
   * Make a user an admin (for which an admin is needed, and wiping would destroy ALL accounts)
+  * Change user passwords
 * And ofcourse a system for displaying errors

 ### Default Admin